hpreston/nso-getting-started/04a-mvu.md

     ```
     </details>

-1. It all looks good, let's save it.
+1. It all looks good, let's commit it, so NSO will apply the pending configuration to the devices.

     ```
     commit
     ```

+### Step 3: Deeper Testing and a Reference to a Classic Dinosaur Movie

 1. Now the goal of this use case is to replace/update the community string.
 Let's see what happens when we run the templates again to change the string.